novada-tech/website/REMAINING_TASKS.md

 ## High Priority

 ### Maintainability Improvements
-- [ ] Reduce excessive documentation burden
+- [x] Reduce excessive documentation burden
-  - Remove redundant JSDoc from self-explanatory functions and components
+  - Removed redundant JSDoc from all self-explanatory components (ThemeToggle, LoadingState, Link, HeroBanner)
+  - Removed redundant JSDoc from hooks (useFontsLoaded, useCanvasSetup)
-  - Simplify README files to focus on structure and patterns only
+  - Simplified all README files to 10-20 lines focusing on structure only
-  - Keep only non-obvious documentation (complex algorithms, edge cases)
-  - Update existing JSDoc to follow new minimal guidelines
+  - Reduced components/README from 65 lines to 17 lines
+  - Reduced hooks/README from 107 lines to 19 lines
+  - Reduced utils/README from 121 lines to 16 lines
+  - Reduced config/README from 167 lines to 17 lines
-- [ ] Improve test maintainability
+- [x] Improve test maintainability
-  - Remove tests that check static content (text labels, headings)
+  - Removed all tests checking static content (icons, text labels, specific messages)
-  - Focus tests on behavior: interactions, state changes, logic
+  - Removed brittle positioning/styling tests
-  - Use semantic queries (`getByRole`, `getByLabelText`) instead of text matching
+  - Updated to use semantic queries (getByRole, haveAccessibleName)
+  - Reduced LoadingState tests from 6 to 3 (focused on behavior)
+  - Reduced ThemeToggle tests from 6 to 3 (focused on interaction)
-  - Remove brittle tests that break on non-functional changes
+  - Reduced HeroBanner tests from 5 to 2 (focused on rendering)
-- [ ] Establish single source of truth
+- [x] Establish single source of truth
-  - Eliminate duplication between code, tests, JSDoc, and READMEs
+  - Code is now the primary source of truth
+  - Documentation only covers patterns, not implementations
+  - Tests focus on behavior, not content
-  - Ensure changes only require updating one place (the code)
+  - Changes only require updating code, not docs/tests

 ### Configuration & Constants
 - [x] Update `ConwayBackground` to use constants from config file instead of default parameters